Wayfindr’s Public Transport Hackathon

 Getting to grips with the challenges of travel for vision impaired people

-In teams, people mapped out the challenges they had experienced on public transport.
-Later in the day, a group of vision-impaired commuters joined them, to discuss their ideas and build a better understanding of their needs so they could develop a useful product.
+In teams, people mapped out the challenges they had experienced on public transport, then they began working on solutions to these problems.
+Later in the day, a group of vision-impaired commuters joined each team to discuss the ideas they had come up with and build a better understanding of their own needs so the teams could develop a useful product.

 When the VI people left it was time for everyone to start coding.
 The atmosphere in the room was great, you could hear people talking over ideas, using the Scenarios, assessing TfL’s API, then trying to work out the best way to implement their ideas.
 The teams were coding and iterating on their designs late into the night.